 If you are not rich enough to afford indulgences or you are very careful about spending your money, you have to think and be inventive to solve a problem.
-If you are rich, you do not need to be inventive because you have money to pay for the problem solving etc. This is like vicious circle.
+If you are rich, you do not need to be inventive because you have money to pay for problem solving, etc. This is like a vicious circle.

-Money and invention are like two poles of a magnet or as two components of a contradiction: Invention creates Money whereas Money stops Invention.
+Money and innovation are like two poles of a magnet or as two components of a contradiction: Innovation creates Money whereas Money stops Innovation.

-Startups typically develop fast if they are based on inventions, if they solve their problems by IPS way.
-If companies are limited in money in the beginning of their tenure, they have to apply IPS.
+Startups typically develop fast if they are based on innovations, if they solve their problems by IPS way.
+If companies are limited in money at the beginning of their tenure, they have to apply IPS.
 IPS is the main source for startup developing, growing, achieving success and changing the world.

-With time, promising startups can became very rich companies that will result in complete switching from IPS to MPS.
+With time, promising startups can become very rich companies that will result in complete switching from IPS to MPS.
 Rich companies cannot be inventive because they do not need to be.
 Often, wealthy companies become too rich to be inventive.
-The paradox is that a company starts with IPS and develops in to direction to use MPS and not to be inventive.
+The paradox is that a company starts with IPS and develops into the direction to use MPS and not to be inventive.
 High MPS shares in the problem solving strategy and indicates that the company is “old”.
 Such a company might be incredibly rich, but it’s unlikely it will change the world.